briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 There does indeed seem to be an effect of increasing population size on stabilizing cooperation We have done some preliminary exploration of this effect (see figure below); however, for larger population sizes, these simulations take quite a while to run, and we would more time to execute a thorough analysis.
-We are happy to pursue this further if the reviewer deems this important
+We are happy to pursue this further if the reviewer deems this important.

 ![**Effect of Population Size.** Each panel shows the proportion of cooperators present for the duration of simulations with different subpopulation sizes ($N^2$), shown on the right.
 Here, lines show the trajectories of 10 replicate populations.](../figures/metapopsize.png)